 Advanced Placement Exam Policies

-The College Board strictly fixes the the schedule for AP exams each spring.
+The College Board strictly fixes the schedule for Advanced Placement exams each spring.
 SDS has no power to alter this schedule.

-Barring extraordinary circumstances, all students enrolled in an AP class are required to take the AP exam.
+Barring extraordinary circumstances, all students enrolled in an Advanced Placement class are required to take the exam.